 Italy

-A warm handshake with eye contact.
-Italians are particular about their appearance and first impressions are important.
-Social distance is close and there is more physical contact during conversation.
+A warm handshake is accompanied by eye contact.
+Italians are fastidious about their dress and first impressions are important.
+Social distance is closer and there is more physical contact in conversation.

-A relationship-oriented business culture where building trust is important.
-Meetings may not strictly follow the agenda and it is common for multiple people to speak at the same time.
+Relationship-oriented business culture, building trust is important.
+Meetings may not be strictly on the agenda, and it is common for multiple people to speak at the same time.

 Food culture

-Business dining is an important way to build relationships.
-Dinner usually starts after 8 o'clock and may last for several hours.
-Elbows can be placed on the table when dining.
+Business catering is an important way to build relationships.
+Dinner usually starts after 8 and may last for several hours.
+Elbows can be placed on the table during meals.

-If invited to a home, it is appropriate to bring wine, desserts or flowers.
-Avoid giving chrysanthemums (associated with funerals) or red roses (which have romantic meanings).
+If invited to the home, it is appropriate to bring wine, dessert or flowers.
+Avoid sending chrysanthemums (associated with funerals) or red roses (with romantic connotations).

 美国